 Author: Ron Graham

 A collection of lessons about Christian commitment and a deep involvement with God.
+Touch any title next to an arrow in the list below.

 The Love of God —God's love is universal - anyone can find it.
 God's love is conditional - all must keep it.
 God's love is unchangeable - everyone can trust it.